cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.5.1v1
-Agencies SHOULD "Allow specifc apps and block all others" for Microsoft Apps in the Global (org-wide default) policy, all custom policies, and the Org-wide app settings.
+Agencies SHOULD "Allow specifc apps and block all others" for Microsoft Apps.
 - _Rationale:_ The security risk with allowing integration for all Microsoft Apps is access to Teams information through vulnerabilties that can be present in app unmanged by the agency.
 By only allowing specific apps and blocking all others the agency will better manage its app integration and potential exposure points.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies, and the org-wide app settings.
 Custom policies MAY be created to allow more flexibility for specific users.

 #### MS.TEAMS.5.2v1
-Agencies SHOULD NOT allow installation of all third-party apps and custom apps in the Global (org-wide default) policy, all custom policies, and the Org-wide app settings.
+Agencies SHOULD NOT allow installation of all third-party apps and custom apps.
 - _Rationale:_ The security risk with allowing integration third-party and custom is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
 By blocking intallation of all third-party apps and custom apps the agency will disable the integration for Teams to said apps.
 - _Last modified:_ July 2023
-- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+- _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wise settings.
 Custom policies MAY be created to allow more flexibility for specific users.

 ### Resources